KritishX/Cartoonish-image-generator/README.md

 # Cartoonish-image-generator
-Sure!
-Here's a polished and professional description for your improved cartoonify engine:

----

-### **Improved Cartoonify Engine**

 Transform your images into smooth, vibrant, and high-quality cartoon-like artworks with this advanced cartoonification process.
 This upgraded engine enhances the cartoonification process by combining **sophisticated filtering**, **edge detection**, and **color quantization** techniques, producing visually appealing and artistic results.